EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 Plurals work
+- Stream the undetermined solutions
+  - Phase 2 requires AllRstrValues to be generated for things like "the" and maybe "all"
+    - The entire MRS must be finished in the current model to get these
+    - Instead, we could *maybe* generate them up front if needed
+  - (fixed) Doing Phase 2 collective forces an entire group to be materialized
+  - solution_list_alternatives_without_combinatorial_variables forces the entire group to be materialized
+    - The only time we really do solution_group_combinatorial is for the first one
+      - Should we break apart the distinction between  solution_group_combinatorial and variable?
 - Figure out where the scaling problems are: where combinatorics are exploding
+    Issue: Example 33: A few files are in a folder together Also slow: A few files are in a folder
+        In fact: files are in a folder is ridiculously slow Problem 1: the undetermined solutions aren't streamed
+-

     - Make sure that yes/no questions can be answered quickly
     - can determiners start running without materializing the entire undetermined solution set?
     - maybe name everything "_stream" that can properly stream answers
     -
 3 students are eating 2 pizzas
     - the 2 pizzas can be the same, it just needs to be 2 against the same